Lucie-Claire/michelin_restaurants_app/README.md

 ## Features

-- Filters: Filter search results by the number of Michelin stars
+- *Filters*: Filter search results by the number of Michelin stars
-- Interactive Maps: View exact address and cuisine type by clicking on each restaurant.
+- *Interactive Maps*: View exact address and cuisine type by clicking on each restaurant.
-- Colorful visualization: Identify restaurants by price ranges according to the legend.
+- *Colorful visualization*: Identify restaurants by price ranges according to the legend.

 ## Installation